-The HEP significantly improved the number of Fulbright grants awarded for both Indonesians and Americans who want to study, teach or conduct research in the two countries.
+The Higher Education Partnership (HEP) significantly improved the number of Fulbright grants awarded for both Indonesians and Americans who want to study, teach or conduct research in the two countries.

 For more information on the programs, please refer to the following links: